simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 WiFi extenders or repeaters are devices that help amplify and extend the range of your WiFi signal.
 They can be a great solution for areas in your home or office where the WiFi signal is weak or non-existent.
 Here are some key points to consider when using WiFi extenders or repeaters:

 * **Placement**: Position the extender or repeater in a location where it can receive a strong WiFi signal from your router.
 This will ensure that it can effectively amplify and extend the signal to the desired area.
 * **Compatibility**: Make sure the extender or repeater is compatible with your existing WiFi router.
-Check the specifications and requirements to ensure they are compatible.
+Check the specifications and requirements to ensure they're compatible.
 * **Setup**: Follow the manufacturer's instructions for setting up the extender or repeater.
 This may involve connecting it to your WiFi network and configuring settings.
 * **Network Name**: The extender or repeater may create a separate network name (SSID) for the extended WiFi signal.
 Make note of this name and connect your devices to it when in the extended range.